JamCoreModding/Notify/README.md

+Notify is **not currently in active maintenance**.
+It will be revived in the summer, but with a different goal; Notify **will not aim to support all mods**.
+Implicit Gradle property and JSON resolving will be removed, and the only resolving methods will be:

+- Modrinth
+- Curseforge
+- Explicitly defined Gradle properties

+This is to improve speed, and reduce bloat.

+---

 Unobtrusively notify users when mod updates are available

 Notify aims to not spam you telling you updates are available, rather it optionally logs mod's status to the console,